“It’s surprising how many otherwise competent attorneys punt at the sentencing hearing.” *

 The cost of researching these PSR-relevant variables can affect your firm’s bottom line:

 - Your Client’s Increased Security Level, from low to medium or high.
-Penitentiaries (USP) can also be associated with a few medium or high security facilities.
+Penitentiaries (USP) can also include both medium or high security facilities.

 - Public Safety Factor (PSF) may be used to reduce a security level before or at the sentencing hearing.